What Is the Average Cycling Speed and How to Increase It

-Overall performance has a massive impact on cycling speed and there are various ways riders can improve their performance.
+Overall performance has a massive impact on cycling speed and there are various ways you can improve your performance.
 Average cycling speed also changes depending on how one rides—solo and group cycling impact this, as the setup is different.

 - Evidence shows that downloading popular cycling apps to monitor and optimize riding helps improve performance.
 It’s good to know how the body responds to various conditions, assisting cyclists to see where they are going wrong.
 Popular cycling podcasts or your favorite music can also improve motivation levels and effort.

-- Riders can use various techniques to optimize their average riding speed, one of which is to tuck in the elbows and get in a good riding position.
+- You can use various techniques to optimize your average riding speed, one of which is to tuck in the elbows and get in a good riding position.
 This helps minimize wind resistance and improves aerodynamics.

 - Breaking routines and trying out new programs can be beneficial in improving average speed.
-Every rider has their own characteristics which affect their performance, ie: habitual braking that reduces momentum.
+Every cyclist has their own characteristics which affect their performance, ie: habitual braking that reduces momentum.

 - As a solo cyclist, you are responsible for your own performance and may find it hard to improve your average speed.
 If so, it’s recommended that you join a cycling group and see if it helps motivate you to cycle faster.